N-Nieto/Inner_Speech_Dataset/README.md

 For creating an environment with all the necessary libraries for running all the scripts executed.

-conda env create -f inner_speech_environment.yml
+`conda env create -f inner_speech_environment.yml`

-Using the "Inner_speech_processing.py" script, you can easily make your own processing, changing the top variables.
+Using the `Inner_speech_processing.py` script, you can easily make your own processing, changing the top variables.

-The "TFR_representation.py '' generates the Time Frequency Representations used addressing the same processing followed in the paper.
+The `TFR_representation.py`  generates the Time Frequency Representations used addressing the same processing followed in the paper.

-By means of the "Plot_TFR_Topomap.py" the same images presented in the paper can be addressed.
+By means of the `Plot_TFR_Topomap.py` the same images presented in the paper can be addressed.